 Who's here to help?

-- residential support teams who provide 24/7 care in our halls of residence
+- Residential support teams – providing 24/7 care in our halls of residence

-- the Student Counselling and Mental Health Advice service, offering confidential individual sessions with professional counsellors, and life skill workshops
+- The Student Counselling and Mental Health Advice service – offering sessions with counsellors and workshops.

-- Student Mental Health Advisers, who offer support and advice to students affected by significant or enduring mental health difficulties
+- Student Mental Health Advisers – offering support and advice to students affected by mental health difficulties.

-- Study Mentors: Mental Health, who provide specialist support to help students keep on track with academic work
+- Study Mentors: Mental Health – providing support to help students keep on track with academic work.

-- volunteers who work on the confidential overnight telephone listening service, Nightline
+- Nightline volunteers – working on this confidential overnight telephone listening service.

 Our Student Support Zone website contains information on all of our student support services, alongside a wide range of practical guidance.